Sublime Point Lookout is 415.41 metres above the sea level. GFX50s with 32-64mm Shutter: 1/60Sec, Aperture: F11, ISO:400

-Photo’s taken with the Fujifilm GFX50S with 24mm FD 1.4L shot wide open and show the performance of the lens.
-Renders with a 3D depth as shown.
-Evident that this lens is an excellent performer.
-On medium format vignetting is typical with lenses wider the 28mm.
+Photo’s taken with the Fujifilm GFX50S and Canon FD 24mm FD 1.4L wide open really demonstrates the performance of vintage lenses.
+Renders are beautiful with a 3D depth.
+Evident that this lens is an excellent performer on medium format is enjoyable and satisfying.
+Vignetting is typical with lenses wider the 28mm.
 Easy fix is to crop or process out the vignette with adobe bridge raw.

 Fujifilm GF 32-64-mm F4 Lens

 Back to the drawing board and testing in afternoon sunlight on a subject with the background 3 stops difference.
 I couldn’t decide on the black & white or colour for this photograph so here is the colour version.
 On social media I have one or the other to mix it up to see which one is preferred.
 The more I use the Fujifilm GFX50S I tend to like the black and whites on editing.
 This was taken with the 32-64mm GF lens.

 Chasing light with Fuji is today’s little project.
 The natural Australian landscape produces many natural wonders.
 Often many photographers add filters to their photography and with the added bonus of the film simulation built into the camera’s menu settings I wanted to share the importance of shooting RAW and editing the final image as a clean photograph.

 Less is more and the backdrop on Australian flora speaks for itself.
 Basically the editing was simple curves adjust, saturation, vibrance and contrast.